 I have a high BMI, is it unhealthy?

 Not necessarily.
 BMI (Body Mass Index) is calculated using your height and weight.
 Traditionally, BMI of 25 and more is regarded as "overweight", while those of 30 and more are deemed "obese".
 This makes it unreliable, as BMI does not take into account the percentage of body fat.
-So, it says nothing about body composition: the BMI of a muscular athlete could be the same as that of an overweight sedentary person, which completely misleading.
+So, it says nothing about body composition: the BMI of a muscular athlete could be the same as that of an overweight sedentary person, which is completely misleading.

 Even if your BMI is high due to high body fat, it doesn't necessarily mean you are at risk or unhealthy.
 It has been proven that people with more body fat, especially at a higher age, have a lower rate of mortality compared to those with lower body fat.
 This could be explained by their better ability to fight serious diseases when the body has some "extra storage".
 It also depends on where the fat is stored.
-If you have a lot of visceral fat (round your stomach area), you may be at a much higher risk.
+If you have a lot of visceral fat (around your stomach area), you may be at a much higher risk.
 This is because visceral fat is stored where all the internal organs are and could affect their function.

 If your aim is to lose weight and be healthy, you may not even need to lose as much as you may have thought.
 Make sure you have regular check-ups and blood tests to see the actual health effects of your diet.

-Most people want to lose a lot of fat simply for esthetic reasons - this may have no additional health benefits and it will be harder to reach.
+Most people want to lose a lot of fat simply for esthetic reasons — this may have no additional health benefits and it will be harder to achieve.
 Anything below the body's "natural weight", which is always individual, will be more difficult.
 But if anything, ketogenic diets are the best tool to achieve your goals!

 I have high cholesterol, is it unhealthy?